 Discovering a Learning Disability

-There are other indicators and behaviors to look for that may or may not be obvious.
-These behaviors will most likely be demonstrated in the classroom and in the home.
+There are other indicators and behaviors to look for that may not be obvious.
+These behaviors will most likely appear in the classroom and at home.
 It is important to note that all children exhibit one or more of these behaviors from time to time.
 IF a child is consistently demonstrating a group of these behaviors it may be time to seek out an evaluation by a qualified individual.
 If you are curious if the school or a private evaluation is a better fit - click here.

 Difficulty with Attention and Concentration